chamilc/blog/README.md

 # geveoblog
-Test Blog site for geveo
+Geveo Blog where everyone shares their ideas